 If you employ staff or are involved in property or financial affairs which go beyond the everyday activities of a church, you may be thinking about what legal structure you should take.

-You may have heard of Charitable Incorporated Organisations (CIOs).
-This page will provide some preliminary information so that you can compare them with other options.
+This page offers an overview of Charitable Incorporated Organisations (CIOs) so you can compare them with other options.

 Please note: The content on this page is not an authoritative statement of the law.
 You are advised to seek qualified legal advice before entering into any arrangements.
 More information is available from the Charity Commission at charity-commission.gov.uk .
 It has some useful information about setting up and running a charity.